 Textbook: Hegde, M. N. & Pomaville, F. (2008).
 Assessment of Communication Disorders in Children.
 Resources and Protocols.
 San Diego CA: Plural Publishing.

 COMD 4450 Syllabus

-Description: Speech Science-- Explores contemporary theory, research findings, clinical applications, and laboratory experiences in measurement and analysis of normal speech production.
-Speech subsystems of respiration, phonation, articulation, and resonation are examined in detail through the collection and analysis of physiologic data.
+Description: Speech Science -- Explores contemporary theory, research findings, clinical applications, and laboratory experiences in measurement and analysis of normal speech production.
+Acoustic, aerodynamic, and physiologic data are explored to develop an understanding of the key processes of speech production and perception.

 COMD 5070 Syllabus